zhullyb/monyhar/monyhar/docs/vanilla_msysgit_workflow.md

 # Vanilla msysgit workflow

-This describes how you can use msysgit on Windows to work on the Chromium git repository, without setting up Cygwin or hacking the `git cl`, `git try` and other scripts to work under a regular Windows shell.
+This describes how you can use msysgit on Windows to work on the Monyhar git repository, without setting up Cygwin or hacking the `git cl`, `git try` and other scripts to work under a regular Windows shell.